Mortgages for the self-employed

 Which documents do you need if you need a self-employed mortgage?

-- Bank statements – You will need your bank statements, the details of debt repayment, details of the inflow and outflow of money.
+- Bank statements – You will need your bank statements, debt repayment details, details of the inflow and outflow of money.

 - Contracts – If you are a contractor, you will need the paperwork to show fixed earnings.